Accepting Fall 2019 reservation requests starting July 10, 2019 | Accepting Spring 2020 reservation requests starting December 10, 2019

 Music majors can use the Percussion Studio 24/7.
 CWRU students in ensembles or taking percussion/drum set lessons can rehearse during Active Hours (M-F, 4-10PM or Sat/Sun, 12-10PM).
 The building monitor on staff can provide access to the Percussion Studio, Wade Rehearsal Hall and/or Denison Rehearsal Hall (when available).
 To guarantee time in one of our large rehearsal rooms, please book in advance by submitting the Classroom Request Form.
 Availability can be viewed on our Room Schedules.
 Quiet Hours begin at 11PM so no rehearsals or classroom activities will be booked past 10PM (excluding Percussion Ensemble on Monday night).

 Our instruments and equipment are not available for public use.
 A policy has been put in place by the Ensembles Committee to have students complete and sign a waiver when borrowing instruments/equipment for very special circumstances.
-To complete this process, please contact the Manager of Performances Facilities and Operations, Richard Graham.

 Note: The appropriate ensemble director is responsible for giving permission: strings (Dr. Kathleen Horvath), winds/brass/percussion (Dr. Ryan Scherber), marching band equipment (Dr. Benjamin Helton).